-Started as a player at the Bay in 1957 and has been seen in a variety of roles since - junior and senior colts coach, selector, chairman of selectors, committeeman and chairman from 1987-95.
-A member of the Hall of Fame selection committee for the past 20 years.
+Started as a player at the Bay in 1957 and was seen in a variety of roles - junior and senior colts coach, selector, chairman of selectors, committeeman and chairman from 1987-95.
+A member of the Hall of Fame selection committee for 20 years.